This is basics about roasting coffee.

 These are roasting defects caused by too much heat.

 Here is a Brazil, bean with tipping.
 The ends has cracked open and are darker in color.

 Try a lower preheat temperature.
 Aim at later FC start.

 The taste is very much affected by small changes in the roast profile.
 There is a lot of advice out there on how to fine-tune of the roast profile.

 But here you have to watch out … A rule of thumb that works on one type of roaster doesn’t work on another … and there is differences in taste preferences … and there are theories out there that work in one context but not another.
 Beans are different.
 Roasters are different.
 Taste preferences are different.

 You have to try out for yourself.

 The only thing that determines the success of a roast is how it tastes.

 For every roast make notes of the taste.
-This is the key to improve your roasting skills.
+This is the key to improving your roasting skills.

 Discuss your roasting with the Bullet